 The original FROZEN directors, Chris Buck and Jennifer Lee, return for the long-awaited sequel, which explores the origins of Elsa’s powers and takes all of the characters to new lands.
 Expect to meet some new magical creatures and fall in love with new songs from Oscar®-winning songwriters Kristen Anderson-Lopez and Robert Lopez.
 Idina Menzel, Kristen Bell, Jonathan Groff and Josh Gad all return, too, making FROZEN II the season’s biggest family reunion!
 (November 22)

 Directed by Brian Kirk (“Game of Thrones”), 21 BRIDGES stars Chadwick Boseman as Andre Davis, an NYPD detective who puts all of Manhattan on lockdown in order to apprehend a pair of cop killers.
 But as the night unfolds, Davis begins to have some deep questions about who he’s pursuing and why, and the line between cops and criminals is increasingly blurred as a massive and unexpected conspiracy is revealed.
 (November 22)

 Queen & Slim

-Jodie Turner-Smith and Daniel Kaluuya (seen above in GET OUT) play the title characters, who are pulled over while out on their first date.
+In the AMC Artisan Film QUEEN & SLIM, Jodie Turner-Smith and Daniel Kaluuya play the title characters, who are pulled over while out on their first date.
 One thing leads to another, there is a moment of violence, and the two are soon on the run.
 The violence, however, was caught on video, and it has spread all over the internet, turning Queen and Slim into symbols of fear and grief for people all over the nation.
 Melina Matsoukas (Beyoncé’s “Formation”) directs from a script by Lena Waithe.
-(November 27)
+(November 22)